Reward-System-Blockchain/NiftyPerks/README.md

 ## Usage

-1. Connect to the Ethereum network using MetaMask.
+1. Navigate to the [NiftyPerks](https://niftyperks.vercel.app/) website
-2. Navigate to the NiftyPerks website.
+2. Connect Wallet
-3. Create an account and link your MetaMask wallet.
+3. Start making purchases and engaging with the brands to accumulate reward points.
-4. Start making purchases and engaging with the brand to accumulate NFTs.
+4. The reward points will be updated in your personalized dynamic NFT.
 5. Use your NFTs to redeem exclusive discounts and perks.

 ## License